FeaturesHow It WorksPricingBlogGuide

 Why it matters: lifestyle SNPs only translate into recommendations through the lens of current habits.
 A high-caffeine consumer with a CYP1A2 slow-metabolizer genotype gets a meaningfully different report than someone with the same genotype who already drinks decaf.
 ADRB2 exercise-response variants matter more if you're training; less if you're not.

-What we ask: what you want to optimize for — performance, longevity, fertility planning, managing a specific condition, prepping for a clinical visit.
+What we ask: what you want to optimize for — performance, longevity, fertility planning, prepping for a clinical visit.

 Why it matters: goals decide tone and depth.
 A "prepping for a clinical visit" goal triggers a clean PDF optimized for handoff to a clinician.
 A "longevity optimization" goal pulls in lifespan-associated findings that wouldn't otherwise be prioritized.

-Same MTHFR variant producing different recommendations across two health profiles
+Same MTHFR variant producing different framings across two health profiles

 A worked example